 As an independent insurance broker, Policygenius is not beholden to any one company.
 When you shop with them, you’re getting access to a wide range of quotes from top insurers.
 In theory, that means you have a better chance of finding a premium that fits your budget.

-In this article, we’ll take a look at how Policygenius works, what companies you can get quotes from, how the price quotes stack up and more.
+In this article, we’ll take a look at how Policygenius works, which insurers partner with Policygenius, how the price quotes stack up and more.